CHIP-SPV/chipStar/README.md

 ### Building on ARM + Mali

-to build chipStar for use with an ARM Mali G52 GPU, use these steps:
+To build chipStar for use with an ARM Mali G52 GPU, use these steps:

 1) build LLVM and SPIRV-LLVM-Translator as described above